Petr Lukáš

-Petr Lukáš (born 24 April 1978) is a Czech football defender who last played for FK Teplice in the Czech Republic.
+Petr Lukáš (born 24 April 1978) is a Czech former football defender who last played for FK Teplice in the Czech Republic.
 He was once the club captain.
 His brother Pavel is also a professional footballer.

 He won the Gambrinus liga with Slovan Liberec in 2002.

 In January 2011, Lukáš went on loan to LASK Linz.
 He marked his return to Teplice six-month later on his first match after returning, scoring the winning goal in the 4–3 opening day win over Baník Ostrava.